dhyaneshsiddhartha15/kuberenetes-one/README.md

 # Kubernetes from Zero

-> 💬 **Dhyanesh's note:** This repo captures my real journey learning Kubernetes from scratch in 2026.
+> 💬* This repo captures my real journey learning Kubernetes from scratch in 2026.
 Every script here has been tested on actual AWS cloud instances (Ubuntu 24.04 LTS) — not managed services, not kind/minikube shortcuts.
 I made every mistake in the book so you don't have to.

 ---